nikolastojadinov/PMtestnet/README.md

 - Netlify will detect `netlify.toml` and wire the Next.js plugin automatically.
 - Add the 5 required environment variables in Site settings ➜ Environment.
 - Trigger a deploy.
 The plugin will produce optimized output and serverless functions where needed.
+ - After deploy, open the site and check browser console for: `✅ Supabase connected successfully (single instance).`

 ---